 Section 4.
 Neutrality

-The State and its managerial and supervisory staff shall remain neutral on the question of union membership and union representation for Providers and shall not discourage, nor assist third parties to discourage, Providers from becoming or remaining union members or from authorizing dues deductions.
+The State shall remain neutral on the question of union membership and union representation for Providers.
 All questions addressed to the State concerning membership in or representation by the Union will be referred to the Union.

 Section 5.
 Lists